 - White River — White River designs, manufactures and sells sustainable sneakers to drive a more conscious approach to fashion and retail by sourcing materials that were historically wasted by the fashion industry (a process known as “upcycling”).
 This allows the company to reduce the waste created by the industry instead of generating new waste.
 White River uses sustainable manufacturing processes to meet the highest standards of social and environmental performance.

-- Who’s Got Game — Who’s Got Game? (“WGG”) is a web and mobile application that caters to sports fans who want to watch the sports and e-sports game of their choice in a public setting.
+- Who’s Got Game (Audience Favorite Award) — Who’s Got Game? (“WGG”) is a web and mobile application that caters to sports fans who want to watch the sports and e-sports game of their choice in a public setting.
 In major cities across North America, home town teams are blacked out for fans by regional sports networks owned by cable companies.
 Dodgers games in Los Angeles are blacked out for the fourth year in a row!
 Coverage disputes are a nationwide pain for both professional and collegiate sports.
 WGG solves the problem of where to watch the game for these frustrating black-out scenarios.
 We help college alumni find their alma mater’s games from across the country.
 We help expats find the soccer and rugby match, we help hockey fans in non-hockey cities join others, and we ensure travelers they won’t miss their favorite team while on the road.
 Our utility tells you what’s playing like TV Guide, gives you venue choices like Yelp and checks you in like Facebook.
 Who’s Got Game? is always free to users because we’re in it for the fans.

-- YT AG — Large commercial bee pollination operations are losing bees at a rate of 50% per year due to insufficient maintenance practices.
+- YT AG (Second Place Winner) — Large commercial bee pollination operations are losing bees at a rate of 50% per year due to insufficient maintenance practices.
 YT Ag. seeks to bridge this maintenance gap by becoming the premiere healthcare information technology company for the pollination industry.
 We provide bee health diagnostic technology to commercial pollination businesses and corporate farms, thus allowing them to control this 50% bee loss down to 5%.

 Learn about last year’s Final Round of Lowell Milken Institute-Sandler Prize for New Entrepreneurs Competition here.